my-neme-eh-jeff/ecommmerce-gucci-clothing-store/README.md

-###I have made a full fletched backend with auth in Nextjs, postgresql db hosted by supabase, with proper error handling.
+### I have made a full fletched backend with auth in Nextjs, postgresql db hosted by supabase, with proper error handling showing a demo e-commer clothing app.
+The website is fully responsive.

-###There is logic for discount coupoun generation as well with users having a 30% chance of getting generated a discount (If availible).
+### There is logic for discount coupoun generation as well with users having a 30% chance of getting generated a discount (If availible).